CristianVladescu/5ghz-ap-driver-patches/README.md

 cp -v /boot/config-$(uname -r) .config make oldconfig patch -p1 < ../deb-ath-user-regd/ath_country.patch
+# or
+patch -p1 < ../deb-ath-user-regd/ath_etsi_regd.patch
-# instead of -j8 use the number of cores your CPU has
+# either compile the whole kernel (instead of -j8 use the number of cores your CPU has)
 time make -j8 modules
 # after first compile, if you need to recompile, you can do it faster by compiling only the ath module
 time make -j8 M=$(pwd)/drivers/net/wireless/ath modules
+# or, you can compile only the driver using the current kernel source headers (if available)
+apt isntall linux-headers-$(uname -r) pushd drivers/net/wireless/ath
+make -C /lib/modules/`uname -r`/build M=$PWD
+popd
+# then copy the newly compiled driver
 cp drivers/net/wireless/ath/ath.ko /lib/modules/$(uname -r)/kernel/drivers/net/wireless/ath/
+# if you also want to install the kernel you just compiled
+make modules_install
+make install
+update-initramfs -c -k 5.13.19 update-grub
 ```
 Reboot or soft "replug" the PCI device:
 ```